Top 5 Onsen Towns near Tokyo

 Best Onsen Spots You can easily access from Tokyo

-Atami Onsen is located in Izu Peninsula in Shizuoka prefecture.
+Atami (熱海) is an onsen town located in Izu Peninsula in Shizuoka prefecture.
 Atami is one of the top tourist destinations in Japan for a beach resort in summer time and an Onsen resort in winter time.
 And it’s pretty accessible from Tokyo by bulle train or local train.
 As well as relaxing in Onsen, don’t forget to try their local seafood to complete your happy day!

 When it comes to Onsen, Gunma prefecture is one of Japan’s top destinations, having over 400 hot spring sources.
-Ikaho Onsen town has a symbolic stoned stairs “Ishidan” .
+Ikaho (伊香保) is an onsen town with a symbolic stoned stairs “Ishidan” .
 A 365 steps stairs are lined up with local souvenir stores, restaurants and traditional accommodations where you can enjoy nostalgic Onsen atmosphere.
 It’s one of the most popular autumn leaves viewing spots in the country.

 ▽ Related Articles▽